WHO WE ARE

 Gail Nicholas has over 25 years of experience in the fields of nonprofit fundraising, volunteer development and political organization.
 She has skillfully recruited, motivated and trained volunteers in the fields of education, health and politics.
 She possesses interpersonal, organizational and managerial abilities.
 She has successfully grown nonprofit organizations financially, as well as built their boards and committees.
 She has successfully run political campaigns and offices while recruiting and managing volunteers, staff and serving as a press liaison.
 She manages NAMEPA's membership by requesting, recording, tracking and acknowledging annual dues.
 She solicits, bills, tracks and acknowledges sponsorships for NAMEPA events.
 She works in concert with the Executive Director and Board in identifying new prospects for increasing the NAMEPA membership base.

-jane seyer, Communications and Data Resource Director
+Jane Seyer, Communications and Data Resource Director

 Jane Seyer is an Industrial Engineer with over 10 years' experience in Operations Research and Information Systems.
 Before joining NAMEPA, she built and managed databases; performed statistical analysis on marketing, sales, and production information; and optimized business, inventory and scheduling processes.
 A recent transplant to New England, she renewed a passion to "Save Our Seas."
 Her responsibilities at NAMEPA include managing communications, computer and database systems as well as office processes.

-MARY HOGUE, EDUCATION AND OUTREACH MANAGER
+Nina Quaratella, EDUCATION AND OUTREACH MANAGER

 Jean Gould, Gulf Coast Regional Director